fluid-project/infusion-docs/src/documents/ModelTransformationAPI.md

 **Type:** standardTransformFunction

 **Description:** Parses a number into a string.
 If the input is not a number, `undefined` will be returned.
 Can optionally provide a `scale` which denotes the maximum number of decimal places to round the number to.
-Trailing 0s are omitted and numbers are rounded towards +∞ (i.e 0.5 -> 1, -0.5 -> 0).
+Trailing 0s are omitted and numbers are rounded away from 0 (i.e 0.5 -> 1, -0.5 -> -1).
 If the `scale` value is not numerical or is `NaN`, it is treated as though it were not specified at all.

 **Invertibility:** Partly invertible.
 It is invertible when its domain is restricted to numbers.